On $\mathbb{Z}_t \times \mathbb{Z}_2^2$-cocyclic Hadamard matrices: Introduction

 This information will allow us to design an exhaustive search for $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices for $3 \leq t \leq 13$, so that the table in p.
 132 in \cite{BH95} is corrected and completed.

-Taking a deeper insight on the results obtained, some relations seem to play an special role among $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices.
-These observations have lead to ask some questions, which will be analyzed in a subsequent paper \cite{AGG11}, due to space limitations.
-In particular, in the second series of these papers we will define four different transformations on $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices which are Hadamard-preserving, so that the set of $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices splits in orbits.
-Furthermore, the knowledge of just one $\Z_t \times \Z_2^2$-matrix completely characterizes its corresponding orbit.
-With this information at hand, we have been able to extend the table in p.
-132 in \cite{BH95} for values of $t$ in the range $3 \leq t \leq 23$.
+Next, we will introduce what we call {\it diagrams}, a visual representation of the coboundaries which define a $\Z _t \times \Z_2^2$-cocyclic matrix and we will study four different operations on the set of coboundary matrices over $\Z_t \times \Z_2^2$: complements, rotations, swappings and dilatations.
+In particular, these operations extend to operations over $\Z_t \times \Z_2^2$-cocyclic matrices, which will be proved to preserve orthogonality.
+These operations partition the set of $\Z_t \times \Z_2^2$-cocyclic matrices into disjoint orbits, which can be easily computed once one element is known.
+Among all the elements of an orbit, a representative can be chosen, in a standard way that will be made precise.

+Finally, by applying these ideas to the task of searching for cocyclic Hadamard matrices over $\Z _t \times \Z_2^2$, we have been able to extend the table in p.
+132 in \cite{BH95} for values of $t$ in the range $3 \leq t \leq 23$, and to explain the fact that the set of symmetric Williamson type Hadamard matrices obtained from symmetric diagrams is in proportion $\frac{1}{t}$ with respect to the full set of $\Z _t \times \Z_2^2$-cocyclic Hadamard matrices.

 We organize the paper as follows.
-Section II is dedicated to describe all about $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices, as it is described in \cite{BH95} and \cite{AAFR08}.
-In Section III, we introduce the notions of {\em distribution}, {\em ingredients} and {\em recipes}, in terms of which we find some upper and lower bounds on the number of 2-coboundaries over $\Z_t \times \Z_2^2$ which have to be combined in order to get $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices, as well as the way in which they have to be distributed.
-Section IV is devoted to calculations.
-Last section is dedicated to conclusions and further work.
+Section 2 is dedicated to describe all about $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices.
+In Section 3 we introduce the notions of {\em distribution}, {\em ingredients} and {\em recipes}, in terms of which we find some upper and lower bounds on the number of 2-coboundaries over $\Z_t \times \Z_2^2$ which have to be combined in order to get $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices, as well as the way in which they have to be distributed, and the results obtained.
+Section 4 is dedicated to the description of diagrams, after a discussion about the convenience of using the whole set of coboundaries instead of the basis, in order to represent $\Z _t \times \Z_2^2$-cocyclic matrices.
+Section 5 defines four operations on $\Z_t \times \Z_2^2$-cocyclic matrices which preserve orthogonality, and which have a nice interpretation in terms of diagrams.
+These operations split the set of $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices into disjoint orbits, which can be generated from any of their elements (for instance by its representative).
+In Section 6 we focus on the case of $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices obtained from symmetric diagrams, which in turn permit counting the number of Williamson type Hadamard matrices.
+We also include some final remarks and further work.

-\section{$\Z_t \times \Z_2^2$-cocyclic Hadamard matrices}
+\section{$\Z_{\lowercase{t}} \times \Z_2^2$-cocyclic Hadamard matrices}